 And adding code snippets to your own plugin will give you more confidence using WordPress in the coming days.
 We always recommend this for advanced WordPress users.

-That’s it!
+That’s it for now!
+Enjoy this tutorial?
 Please comment and share if you find this article helpful.